FredHutch/curly-guacamole/src/slides/berks.md

 # The Berkshelf Way

-berks manages cookbook dependencies, allows sane use of 3rd party cookbooks in our ecosystem
+`berkshelf` manages cookbook dependencies, allows liberal use of 3rd party cookbooks without losing one's sanity

+  - Using community cookbooks quickly leads to dependency hell
+  - Declare dependencies and let `berks` sort out which versions are required

 ---